-This Management Discussion and Analysis ("MD&A") reviews the activities of China Education Resources Inc. ("CER"), its Chinese operating subsidiaries, Today's Teachers Technology & Culture Ltd. ("TTTC"), CEN Smart ("CEN") and Zhong Yu Cheng Yuan Eucation Technology Ltd. (previously known as Zhong Yu Cheng Yuan Curriculum Development Center Ltd.) ("ZYCY") effective from July 1, 2009 (and/or collectively the "Group") and compares the financial results for the year ended December 31, 2011 with the same period of 2010.
+This Management Discussion and Analysis ("MD&A") reviews the activities of China Education Resources Inc. ("CER"), its Chinese operating subsidiaries, Today's Teachers Technology & Culture Ltd. ("TTTC"), CEN Smart ("CEN") and Zhong Yu Cheng Yuan Eucation Technology Ltd. (previously known as Zhong Yu Cheng Yuan Curriculum Development Center Ltd.) ("ZYCY") effective from July 1, 2009 (and/or collectively the "Group") and compares the financial results for the period ended March 31, 2012 with the same period of 2011.
 The MD&A should be read in conjunction with the audited consolidated financial statements and accompanying notes for the year ended December 31, 2011, copy of which is filed on the SEDAR website.

 All financial information in this MD&A is prepared in accordance with International Financial Reporting Standards ("IFRSs), except those exceptions specially mentioned.
-These are the Group's first consolidated financial statements prepared in accordance with IFRSs and IFRS 1 "First-time Adoption of International Financial Reporting Standards" has been applied.
-An explanation of how the transition to IFRSs has affected the reported financial position, financial performance and cash flows of the Group is provided in Note 21 of the consolidated financial statements for the year ended December 31, 2011.
 All dollar amounts presented are expressed in United States dollars unless otherwise noted.